ruby-marc/ruby-marc/README.md

     gem 'marc'

-## Character Encodings
+## Character Encodings in 'binary' ISO-2709 MARC

-Dealing with character encoding issues is one of the most confusing programming areas in general, and dealing with MARC (esp 'binary' ISO 2709 marc) can make it even more confusing.

-In ruby 1.8, if you get your character encodings wrong, you may find what look like garbage characters in your output.
-In ruby 1.9, you may also cause exceptions to be raised in your code.  ruby-marc as of 0.5.0 has a fairly complete and consistent featureset for helping you deal with character encodings in 'binary' MARC.

-There are no tools in ruby for transcoding or dealing with the 'marc8' encoding, used in Marc21 in the US and other countries.
-If you have to deal with MARC with marc8 encoding, your best bet is using an external tool to convert between MARC8 and UTF8 before the ruby app even sees it.
-[MarcEdit](http://people.oregonstate.edu/~reeset/marcedit/html/index.php), [yaz-marcdump command line tool](http://www.indexdata.com/yaz), [Marc4J java library](http://marc4j.tigris.org/)

-### 'binary' ISO 2709 MARC

 The Marc binary (ISO 2709) Reader (MARC::Reader) has some features for helping you deal with character encodings in ruby 1.9.
-It should often do the right thing, especially if you are working only in unicode.
-See documentation in that class for details, including additional features you can use.
-Note it does NOT currently determine encoding based on internal leader bytes in the marc file.
+It is always recommended to supply an explicit :external_encoding option to MARC::Reader; either any valid ruby encoding, _or_ the string "MARC-8".
+MARC-8 input will by default be transcoded to a UTF-8 internal representation.

+MARC::Reader does _not_ currently have any facilities for guessing encoding from MARC21 leader byte 9, that is ignored.

+Consult the MARC::Reader class docs for a more complete discussion and range of options.

-The MARC binary Writer (MARC::Writer) does not have any such features -- it's up to you the developer to make sure you create MARC::Records with consistent and expected char encodings, although MARC::Writer will write out a legal ISO 2709 either way, it just might have corrupted encodings.
+The MARC binary Writer (MARC::Writer) does not have any encoding-related features -- it's up to you the developer to make sure you create MARC::Records with consistent and expected char encodings, although MARC::Writer will write out a legal ISO 2709 either way, it just might have corrupted encodings.

-#### jruby note

-Note all of our char encoding tests currently pass on jruby in ruby 1.9 mode; if you are using binary MARC records in a non-UTF8 encoding, you may have trouble in jruby.
-We believe it's a jruby bug. https://jira.codehaus.org/browse/JRUBY-6637

-### xml or json

-For XML or json use, things should probably work right if your input is in UTF-8, but this hasn't been extensively tested.
-Feel free to file issues if you run into any.

 ## Miscellany